 Identifies when the Windows Firewall is disabled using PowerShell cmdlets, which attackers do to evade network constraints, like internet and network lateral communication restrictions.

 Runs every: 5 minutes

 Rule license: Elastic License v2

-Windows Firewall can be disabled by a system administrator.
+Windows Firewall can be disabled may be performed by a system administrator.
 Verify whether the user identity, user agent, and/or hostname should be making changes in your environment.
-Windows Profile being disabled by unfamiliar users should be investigated.
+Windows Profile being disabled from unfamiliar users should be investigated.
 If known behavior is causing false positives, it can be exempted from the rule.

 process where event.action == "start" and (process.name : ("powershell.exe", "pwsh.exe", "powershell_ise.exe") or process.pe.original_file_name == "PowerShell.EXE") and process.args : "*Set-NetFirewallProfile*" and (process.args : "*-Enabled*" and process.args : "*False*") and (process.args : "*-All*" or process.args : ("*Public*", "*Domain*", "*Private*"))